-For scenario #3 "disaster recovery," the following functions are required in addition to the above:
+For the scenario described in section 2.3.3 "Disaster recovery," the following functions are required in addition to the above:

-14. Disaster Recovery
+15. Disaster Recovery

-In case of the Data Center is unavailable due to earthquake or fire, the remote backup Data Center takes over the application systems.
+In case of the Data Center becoming unavailable due to a disaster such as an earthquake or fire, the remote backup Data Center takes over the application systems.

-For scenario #4 "Global load balancing," no additional function is required.
+For the scenario described in section 2.3.4 "Global load balancing," no additional function is required.